 The location is probably the only thing that I liked.
-Both the times I was in Yusmarg, we were the only tourists around.
+Both times I was in Yusmarg, we were the only tourists around.
 It is a place that you can truly call offbeat Kashmir.

-The surrounding meadow, small lake, and the forest around really look like a place straight out of a painting.
+The surrounding meadow, small lake, and forest around really look like a place straight out of a painting.

 The cottages I am sure would once have been very beautiful.
-They are large and spacious and are built like a proper bungalow.
+They are large and spacious and are built like a proper bungalows.
 You get two bedrooms, a large dining hall, a porch, and a kitchen.

 Right outside the cottage is a view that you will never forget for the rest of your life, like in the picture above.
 Sadly enough, the list of the good things pretty much ends here.